Amrit-S/analysis-tool-website/README.md

 Since the pinnacle focus of the server is to allow for predictions between the CNN and the segmentation analysis model, each have their respective workflows bundled in their own distinct directories.
 For the CNN model, its workflow and final model structure/weights are contained within `/cnn`.
-Similarly, the segmentation workflow has its workflow directorie and final model strucuture/weights containted within `/segmentation`.
+Similarly, the segmentation workflow has its workflow directory and final model strucuture/weights containted within `/segmentation`.
 Note: The segmentation process is more intensive than predictions on the CNN model, so it contains a large pipelining effect from the UNET to the workflow process to the python files (activited using spawning libraries).

 _Frontend_ compromises of all folders and files inside of `\client`.
 It utilizes React components to render visual designs.
 The React Router located within the App.js file provides the central source of navigation in the browser via available URL paths, rendering the corresponding screen by calling a corresponding React component.
 All major screens/pages that are rendered inside of App.js can be found inside of `src/pages`, with each of those pages usually having their own set of subcomponents being called from `src/components`.
 All React components have their corresponding (i.e., same name, different extension) css files located inside of `src/css`.